 So how do you successfully cast your vision in a way that others grasp it and own it?
 I’m glad you asked.
 Let’s look at seven steps.

-1. Start with discovering your vision.
-Pray, dream and hear from God firsthand what he wants for the children’s ministry you lead.
-I love to be still before the Lord and imagine the possibilities and His desires for my ministry.
-Ask and you shall find.
-When I draw close to Him, He always draws close to me.
-Ask him for a picture of the end result.
+Pray, dream, and hear from God firsthand what he wants for the children’s ministry you lead.
+I love to be still before the Lord and imagine the possibilities and his desires for my ministry.
+Ask and you shall receive.
+When I draw close to God, he always draws close to me.
+Ask God for a picture of the end result.

 Planning must always go before action.
 You’ve started with the end; now go to the beginning.
 Determine exactly where you are.
-Now begin to think in small manageable steps or short-term goals.
+Now begin to think in small, manageable steps or short-term goals.
 Focus on each step in the process, being careful not to move too quickly or to skip a step.

 Structure is the key to being able to move in the direction God wants you to go.
-You know where you want to go, and you have a plan to get there; now you must identify the people, positions and giftings needed to pull it off.
-It’s not enough to just write job descriptions; you need to also create policies and develop systems to make ministry reflexive.
+You know where you want to go, and you have a plan to get there; now you must identify the people, positions, and talents needed to pull it off.
+It’s not enough to just write job descriptions; you also need to create policies and develop systems to make ministry reflexive.

 This is where you take what you’ve done so far and give it away.
-Casting vision is hard work and cannot be accomplished with just one method or part time.
+Casting vision is hard work and can’t be accomplished with just one method or part-time.
 Speak it, put it in a brochure, make banners and show pictures that explain it.
 Use video, interviews, and take every opportunity to communicate and explain your vision as well as your plan.
 This includes meetings!
 Spend time with the level of leaders directly under you and help them make your vision their own.
-This is an important step, because they will impart your vision to others and you will not be alone in the vision casting process.
-This is something you must develop as a life habit and must become a part of your lifestyle.
+This is an important step, because they will impart your vision to others.
+That way, you won’t be alone in the vision casting process.
+This is something you must develop as a life habit; it must become part of your lifestyle.